To ensure the marriage complies with both UK Civil and Church law, there are certain aspects of a church wedding that must be fulfilled.

 To be legal the wedding must take place between 8am and 6pm.

 Guidelines for divorcees

 There are special guidelines on marriage in the church if you are divorced.
 There may well be a way forward, but you will need to talk to the Rector about your situation to explore the possibilities for you.
-We’ve put more information on marriage after divorce in our Frequently Asked Questions.

 There are some circumstances in which you may need a Special Licence, Common Licence or a Superintendent Registrar’s Certificate to marry in church.
 We’ve put more information on licences in our information on who qualifies to marry here.